ciroiriarte/ciroiriarte.github.io/_posts/2009-03-15-rebuilding-partition-table.md

 Hmm, Linux partition..
 But how can this be?, he’s a Windows-only guy… Obviously someone screwed it big time…

 Tried to mount the first partition, but it didn’t have a valid filesystem aparently.
-Took out the disk and mounted it on a external SATA &lt;–&gt; USB cage and plugged it on my laptop.
+Took out the disk and mounted it on a external SATA <-> USB cage and plugged it on my laptop.

 First of all tried to check what was on each partition, “file” utility only stated “data”, but “strings” on the partition showed there still was the WinXP data on the disk.
 Apparently someone booted the laptop with a linux installer and aborted the installation process, not before it screwed the partition table.